tpluscode/tpluscode.github.io/source/_posts/2016-04-10-specflow-database-testing.markdown

 ![why test db](/uploads/2016/03/testing-db-wtf.jpg)

 Wait, I never said that these are going to be unit tests right?
 More of integration tests.
-And how would you test repositories etc. without actual database?
-The name NdbUnit is kind of out of place though.
+Otherwise how would you test repositories etc. without actual database?

 ## My use case